de-mo/rug-miller-rabin/README.md

 Rug is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See the full text of the [lgpl-3.0] for details.
+See the full text of the [GNU LGPL](lgpl-3.0.md) for details.